Become a Florida Bounty Hunter

 BEAs, Bail Enforcement Agents, Fugitive Recovery Agents, Bail Agent, Bail Enforcement Agent, Bail Officer, Fugitive Recovery Agent, Fugitive Recovery Officer, or Bail Fugitive Recovery Specialist

 Florida Licensing Requirements

 In Florida, limited surety agent or bail bond agent licenses do not authorize individuals to carry a weapon.
-While the state statues do not specifically state regulations for bail bond agents using weapons on the job, it is a good idea to contact the Florida Department of Agriculture and Consumer Services to learn specifics, especially regarding the area in which you are working.
+While the state statutes do not specifically state regulations for bail bond agents using weapons on the job, it is a good idea to contact the Florida Department of Agriculture and Consumer Services to learn specifics, especially regarding the area in which you work.

 Florida Bond Process

 In this state, bounty hunters must be contracted for fugitive apprehension through a licensed bail bond company.
 Freelance work is not allowed, and those pursuing fugitives from other states must be licensed in their state of residence before they are allowed to make an arrest in Florida.

 A Bail Bond Company is an institution or firm that has put up the bail amount for an individual to be released from jail.
 The bail bond company acts as a jailor, and the responsibility of bringing the fugitive back to court lies solely with them.
 Bail Bond Companies make money by charging a fee of 10-20% of the posted bail amount.
 If the defendant fails to show up for court, a bounty hunter “Bail Enforcement Agent steps in to recapture the fugitive.